tyler0429/CloudUploaderCLI/README.md

 -Into to bash capstone project

--Simple bash script which connects a user to their aws account throught the aws cli
+-Simple bash script (uploadFiletoAWS.bash) which connects a user to their aws account throught the aws cli

 -User must have an aws account with an access key and the user must have access/permissions to the specified s3 storage